 Chandler Butte Summit

-The best part of this summit was seeing the Yakima River.
-I also saw the hazy Mount Adams and Mount Rainier in the distance.
-I wondered if people on the nearby hills also saw the same things.
+The best part was seeing the Yakima River from this summit.
+I also unexpectedly saw the hazy Mount Adams and Mount Rainier in the distance.
+I wondered if people living on the nearby hills had the same view.
 Jealous!

-We heard target shooting while on top.
-But the echoing made it hard to tell where it came from.
-The wind increased.
-But it wasn’t terribly cold because it was a warm day.
-It was in the low to mid-50s.
+We heard annoying target shooting on top, but the echoing made it hard to pinpoint the location.
+The wind picked up not pong into our stay, but it wasn’t too cold on this warm day.
+It ended up being in the low to mid-50s.

 See more trip photos here.